 \end{defi}

 The restriction homomorphisms in bounded cohomology are analogous to the corresponding homomorphisms in singular cohomology with local coefficients.
-In analogy with the class of acyclic maps in homotopy theory \cite{HH-acyclic, Raptis-acyclic}, we consider the corresponding class of maps (or homomorphisms) which are equivalences with respect to the restriction homomorphisms in bounded cohomology.
-Certain subtle features of the category of Banach $\Gamma$-modules require us to specialize the definition to suitable classes of coefficients.
+In analogy with the class of acyclic maps in homotopy theory \cite{HH-acyclic, Raptis-acyclic}, there is a corresponding class of maps (or homomorphisms) which induce isomorphisms in bounded cohomology with respect to the restriction homomorphisms.
+However, certain subtle features of the category of normed or Banach $\Gamma$-modules require us to specialize the definition to suitable classes of coefficients.
 Recall that a set $S$ equipped with an action by a (discrete) group $\Gamma$ is called $\Gamma$-\emph{set}.
-Given a $\Gamma$-set $S$ and a normed $\R[\Gamma]$-module $W$, the space of $W$-valued bounded functions $\ell^\infty(S, W)$ is a Banach $\Gamma$-module endowed with the action
+Given a $\Gamma$-set $S$ and a Banach $\Gamma$-module $W$, the space of $W$-valued bounded functions $\ell^\infty(S, W)$ is a Banach $\Gamma$-module endowed with the action

-for all $g \in \, \Gamma$, $s \in \, S$ and $f \in \, \ell^\infty(S, \R)$.
+for all $g \in \, \Gamma$, $s \in \, S$ and $f \in \, \ell^\infty(S, W)$.